SEO guide

 Duplicate content is bad for SEO.
 This is any page that contains the same content as another page because it will reduce traffic to both pages if the search engine doesn’t know which one to index.

-If you have set up a private domain like "docs.mycompany.com", you will also still have your KO subdomain like "mycompany.knowledgeowl.com".
+If you use a private domain like docs.mycompany.com, you also still have your KO subdomain, like mycompany.knowledgeowl.com.
 If Google crawls both sites, it will be flagged as duplicate content.

 To redirect all your KO subdomain traffic to your private domain and avoid duplicate content problems:

-4. Check the box next to 301 redirect all sub-domain requests to the private domain.
+3. In the same section, check the box to 301 redirect all KnowledgeOwl sub-domain traffic to your private domain.

 This will ensure that your KO links always use your private domain, and you can avoid any duplicate content problems with Google.